-The following page sets out a number of important points about using The DADventurer, including disclosure, cookies and personal data.
+The following page sets out a number of important points about using The DADventurer, including disclosure, cookies, privacy and personal data.
 Please read the below carefully to ensure that you fully understand and accept it.
 Your acceptance is deemed to occur upon your first use of this blog.
 If you do not accept and agree to the below, then please be advised to stop using the blog immediately.
-This policy is valid as of 1st July 2014 and was last updated on 26th April 2018.
+This policy is valid as of 1st July 2014 and was last updated on 23rd May 2018.

 Some of the stuff I write on the blog is in collaboration with brands.
 They’ve got in touch with me to see if I want to work with them to do stuff like promote their campaigns, raise awareness of a cause, review a product, come along to an event etc. I’m therefore paid by brands to make this happen – this could be creating a sponsored post, writing a review, hosting a giveaway or filming a video.

 I know not everyone trusts sponsored content.
 But, for me, it’s a bit like opening a magazine and seeing an advert for a company or noticing a product being strategically placed in direct view of the camera on a TV show.
 Companies want to promote what they do.
 Brands are always looking for ways to reach customers and the whole world of blogging, vlogging and social influencing has opened up new ways of doing this.